tensorflow/addons/README.md

 ```

 ### Python Op Compatility
-TensorFlow Addons is actively working towards forward compatiblity with TensorFlow 2.x.
+TensorFlow Addons is actively working towards forward compatibility with TensorFlow 2.x.
-However, there are still a few private API uses within the respository so at the moment
+However, there are still a few private API uses within the repository so at the moment
 we can only guarantee compatibility with the TensorFlow versions which it was tested against.
 Warnings will be emitted when importing `tensorflow_addons` if your TensorFlow version does not match
 what it was tested against.